binchoo/rss-poller-recyclerview/README.md

     }
 }
 ```
- 3. Create a RssFeed object.
-RssFeed abstracts a RSS document (any XML/HTML document) on the web.
+ 3. Create a `RssFeed` object. `RssFeed` abstracts a RSS document (any XML/HTML document) on the web.
  4. Point the place where you want to get by calling `RssFeed.getReference(cssQuery: String)`, `RssReference.child(cssQuery: String)`.
  5. You can sort the elements reference by reference.
 Use `RssReference.sort()` where a `SortStrategy` must be injected.
- 6. To let a recyclerview reflect the update the RssReference receives, build a `RssPollerRecyclerViewOptions`.
+ 6. To have a `RecyclerView` reflect the update the RssReference receives, build a `RssPollerRecyclerViewOptions`.
  6. Inject it into your `RssPollerRecyclerViewAdapter`.
-Now then, make the recyclerview use your adapter.
+Now then, make the `RecyclerView` use your adapter.
  ```kotlin
 //somewhere in MainActivity.kt
     fun loadRssFeed() {